Hhbecker/OspreyArduinoQuadcopter/README.md

 The motor

 Although it's recommended to keep the timestep constant i needed to use delay() to do that and I didn't want to.
+I used a variable timestep.